 The Company's Board has established an Investment Committee.
 The committee operates under a charter that has been approved by our Board.
 The charter is publicly available on our website at www.zionoil.com/investor-center/corporate-governance.
 Copies of our committee charters are available, without charge, upon request in writing to Investor Relations Department.
 The current members of our Committee are Ms. Caygill and Messrs.
 Scammahorn, van Brauman and Mr. Siegel.
 Mr. Siegel was elected to serve as Chairman.
-The Investment Committee consists of members of the Board and have met once in 2021.
+The Investment Committee consists of members of the Board and have met once in 2022 and with the full Board on four meetings.